Professor Douglas Parker

 - Position: Professor of Meteorology

-- Areas of expertise: Meteorology; climate change; weather system dynamics; convective storms; African weather and climate; tropical meteorology and forecasting; fronts and cyclones; monsoons; atmospheric fluid dynamics.
+- Areas of expertise: Meteorology; climate change; weather system dynamics; convective storms; African and tropical meteorology and forecasting; fronts and cyclones; monsoons; fluid dynamics; NWP and data-driven forecasts.

 - Email: D.J.Parker@leeds.ac.uk